carloseabade/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X. It's one of suckless utilities, more info [here](https://dwm.suckless.org/).

+## Patches

+As this is my own build, I've added some patches to it.

+- [bottomstack](https://dwm.suckless.org/patches/bottomstack/).
+Edited: Added bstack only

 ## Requirements

 In order to build dwm you need the Xlib header files.